September 23, 2020 | Mark Paradies

 Why?
 Because all processes need to be continually improved.
 In my experience, the companies with the BEST incident investigation processes are usually the same companies that are trying the hardest to improve their investigation processes.

 But here is the most surprising observation from my experience.
-The companies with the WORST incident investigation processes usually don’t even know that their system is substandard.
+The companies with the WORST incident investigation processes usually don’t even know their system is substandard.

 Why?
 Because they: